-On January 2nd, Pour Decisions Brewing Company and Bent Brewstillery shook the Twin Cities beer scene with the announcement that they had merged.
+On January 2nd, generic mind Pour Decisions Brewing Company and Bent Brewstillery shook the Twin Cities beer scene with the announcement that they had merged.
 The Pour Decisions brand was gone and the new conglomeration would henceforth be called Bent Brewstillery.
-Gone too, it seemed, were the Pour Decisions beers.
+Gone too, order pills it seemed, online were the Pour Decisions beers.
 The new marketing pushed only Brewstillery brews.
 I think very few beer drinkers anticipated this development.
 More than a few were wondering exactly what was going on.

 After a more than rocky start, Roseville-based Pour Decisions launched at the State Fair in 2012.
 They had initially announced their existence on April 1st, 2011, but problems with municipal regulators led to a delay of more than a year before they were actually able to open.
 Led by multiple-award-winning, St. Paul homebrewers Kristen England and BJ Haun, Pour Decisions specialized in tweaked versions of classic styles, many of which were based on historical recipes gleaned from old brewer’s logs from some of England’s most revered breweries.
 They were also known for their excellent revivals of nearly extinct styles like Berliner Weiss and Gräzter.
 Always extraordinarily well-made, the Pour Decisions lineup was perhaps a bit esoteric for the average beer drinker.